 Does the word "nematode" conjure up images of worms that kill your plants?
 Well, there are those “bad” nematodes but in healthy soil they make up a very small percentage of the soil microorganisms.
-The number of "good" nematodes is far greater and keeps the bad guys in check.
+The number of beneficial nematodes in soil is far greater and keeps the bad guys in check.

 What are Nematodes?

 Nematodes are roundworms in the Phylum Nematoda.
 There were 15,000 species and 2,200 genera of nematodes described by the 1980s.
 They’re microscopic, in 100 cc of soil there are several thousand nematodes.
 They live in the water film that surrounds soil particles and carry bacteria and fungi on their bodies, as well as in their guts to spread biodiversity in the soil.

 Scientists divide them into pathogenic or free-living, based on whether they cause plant damage or are beneficial.
 How do scientists tell them apart?
 Usually by their feeding habits.
 Nematodes are predators in the soil food web.
 By their activities they improve soil health and keep soil microorganisms in balance.